viccuad/ansible-configs/README.md

 # Deploying against Vagrant #

-Ansible will use the `vagrant` user to ssh.
+Ansible will use the `vagrant` user to ssh (I'm using vagrant's public insecure ssh key because my ssh keys come from a smartcard; this setup seems as less hassle to me than creating a ssh key just for this and later forgetting about it).

 Once you have lxc-net and resolvconf set up for <container>.lxc, do the usual `vagrant up`, `vagrant provision`, or if you want: